course-details-portlet

 Learning methods and activities

 Lectures, seminars, and group sessions for ca. 12 weeks.
 Students are expected to actively participate by presenting or discussing articles, their own analyses or other course-related material.
-The teaching is conducted as a cooperation between NTNU and the University of Bergen (UiB).
+The teaching is conducted as a cooperation between NTNU and the University of Bergen (UiB) as an online course.

 Obligatory activities:

-Approved obligatory assignments are valid for 2 semesters (the semester in which the approval is given, plus the following semester).
-All obligatory assignments must be completed in the same semester.
+The approved obligatory assignment is valid for 2 semesters (the semester in which the approval is given, plus the following semester).

 Compulsory assignments